nthalt/llm-project/README.md

     ollama run gemma2:2b
     ```

 10. **Generate property title, description and summary using the following command.
-You can use the `--limit` flag to limit the number of properties to operate on.**
+You can use `--limit` flag to limit the number of properties to operate on.**

     ```bash
     python manage.py summary --limit=5      # this runs the command for 5 properties.
 Change it to your liking.
 There should be 77 properties total.
 Giving 0 will do nothing.
     ```
+    or
     ```bash
     python manage.py summary    # this runs the command for all properties.
     ```

 11. **Create an admin user**